bitcoin-core/btcdeb/doc/tapscript-example-with-tap.md

 btcdeb>
 ```

 Unsurprisingly, our fake signature does *not* sha256-hash to the preimage hash that Bob requires.
 Luckily we know what the preimage is, because we created it at the very top.
-Let's put that in as the first argument to tap.
+Let's put that in as the first script argument to tap (after the selected script index).
 We also want a signature by Bob in there, so let's also provide *Bob's private key* to tap.
 Alternatively we could run through to the end and use the sighash to generate a signature elsewhere.

 ```Bash
 $ tap -k81b637d8fcd2c6da6359e6963113a1170de795e4b725b84d1e0b4cfd9ec58ce9 --tx=$tx --txin=$txin $pubkey 2 $script_alice $script_bob 1 107661134f21fc7c02223d50ab9eb3600bc3ffc3712423a1e47bb1f9a9dbf55f